2016 Malmö Muslim community centre arson

-On 11 October 2016, a fire was deliberately set at the Malmö Muslim community centre in Malmö,Sweden, which housed a mosque.
+On 11 October 2016, a fire was deliberately set at the Malmö Muslim community centre in Malmö, Sweden, which housed a Shia mosque.
 There were no injuries and only minor damage.
 ISIS claimed responsibility for the attack.
 A Syrian resident of Malmö was arrested, tried and acquitted and the incident was deemed to be arson, but not terrorism.
 In June 2017, a man was arrested in Germany, accused of working for the ISIS-related news agency, Amaq.
 Police claim he had contacted the accused before and after this attack in order to report back to Amaq.

 Events

-A 30-year-old Syrian man was arrested in December 2016, accused of throwing the fire bomb that set off the fire, causing damage to the building.
+A 30-year-old Syrian man was arrested in December 2016, accused of throwing the fire bomb that set off the fire, causing damage to the building, which housed a Shia mosque.
 At trial in early June, 2017, the accused was acquitted of all charges and the fire was deemed to be arson, but not to be terrorism-related.

 After being acquitted, the accused was immediately remanded to the custody of the Swedish Security police Säpo, where procedures were activated to open a case under the Foreign Immigration Control law to establish whether his residency status should be revoked and he should be deported to his country of origin on the grounds of having ties with ISIS and of posing a threat to national security.